Imagine a marketing channel where people give you permission to send them messages directly. It exists—its called an email list.

 Choosing an Email Marketing Platform to Build Your List

 There are plenty of email marketing platforms to choose from when starting a mailing list.
-We used list out a bunch of recommendations, but now we only recommend one email marketing solution: ConvertKit.
+We used list out a bunch of recommendations, but we now only recommend two email marketing platforms: ConvertKit and Flodesk.

 We recommend choosing an email marketing platform that can scale with your business.
 There can be issues when switching from one platform to another, so it’s best to choose something you’ll be happy with for a while.